Vaibhav Arora

 In February 2021, Arora was bought by the Kolkata Knight Riders in the IPL auction ahead of the 2021 Indian Premier League.
 He made his List A debut on 21 February 2021, for Himachal Pradesh in the 2020–21 Vijay Hazare Trophy, taking a hat-trick in the match.
 In February 2022, he was bought by the Punjab Kings in the auction for the 2022 Indian Premier League tournament.

-On his Punjab Kings debut, Arora took the wickets of Robin Uthappa and Moeen Ali.
+Early life and background

+Vaibhav Arora Born on December 14, 1997 in Ambala, Haryana.
+He did his schooling from Lord Mahavir Jain Public School, Ambala Cantonment. and DAV Senior Secondary School, Chandigarh.
+Vaibhav went on to pursue a BA-B.Ed at Chandigarh University.